 - Don’t shout or over enunciate, instead speak naturally but very clearly

 - Indicate directs or objects with your hands where applicable

 It’s important to remember too that body language varies from culture to culture – with some cultures considering excess eye contact, the direction of your feet or pointing as signals of impoliteness or rudeness.
 These things may be considered in your body language when speaking with someone you don’t know well.

-If you or your loved one are experienced a sudden or gradual loss in hearing, or a rapid decline in hearing ability, it’s important to have your hearing checked.
-While serious hearing loss in inevitable in some cases, early intervention can make a huge difference.
+If you or your loved one are experiencing a sudden or gradual loss in hearing, or a rapid decline in hearing ability, it’s important to have your hearing checked.
+While serious hearing loss is inevitable in some cases, early intervention can make a huge difference.
 Early detection and treatment of hearing loss can prevent further deterioration which, left untreated, may lead to serious impairment.